Even in rough terrain, you can grow your career in human resources.

 Decision to “play.”
 If an organization subject to the employer mandate decides to “play”—to offer health coverage to full-time employees—the coverage must meet the health law’s standards of affordability and minimums of essential coverage; otherwise, the employer could be liable for federal penalties.
 The subjects of affordability and essential coverage are discussed in separate sections below.

 Decision to “pay.”
-If an organization that is subject to the employer mandate decides to “pay”—that is, to not offer coverage and thereby incur federal penalties—the employer will be subject in the given year to a penalty of $2,000 multiplied by the total number of the organization’s full-time employees—minus the first 30 full-time employees—if even one full-time employee receives a tax credit to purchase coverage through a state insurance exchange.
+If an organization that is subject to the employer mandate decides to “pay”—that is, not to offer coverage and thereby incur federal penalties—the employer will be subject in the given year to a penalty of $2,000 multiplied by the total number of the organization’s full-time employees—minus the first 30 full-time employees—if even one full-time employee receives a tax credit to purchase coverage through a state insurance exchange.

 If in a given year a large employer does offer health coverage to full-time employees, but the coverage is deemed unaffordable or does not meet the standards of minimum essential health coverage or minimum actuarial value, then the employer is subject to the lesser of two potential penalties: $2,000 multiplied by the total number of full-time employees, minus the first 30 employees, or $3,000 multiplied by the number of full-time employees who receive a premium tax credit at a state insurance exchange.

 An employer’s decision about whether to offer health coverage or instead pay penalties might seem to be a simple weighing of the costs of each option.
 Paying penalties would generally be less costly than subsidizing health coverage.
 But in fact the decision is more complicated than a comparison of dollar outlays.
 The employer’s calculations should include an analysis of the effects that not offering coverage could or would have on the organization’s total rewards and HR strategies and on its overall goals.
+See

 Determine if the coverage offered is affordable

 As noted above, an employer that is required to offer health coverage and wants to avoid penalties must offer all full-time employees coverage that meets the health reform law’s standards for affordability.
 The concept of affordability is based on the cost of the employee’s premium contribution for employee-only coverage under the lowest-cost eligible health plan offered by the employer.
 The calculation is based on the employee-only rate regardless of whether the employee chooses family coverage or any other tier of coverage.
 To avoid penalties for offering unaffordable coverage, the employer should make certain that affordability is based on the organization’s lowest applicable wage.
+See What’s Affordable Health Insurance Under the ACA?

 Rate of pay.
 Michele makes $8.50 per hour and works 130 hours per month, earning $1,105 per month.
 Affordable coverage for her would be a contribution not exceeding 9.5 percent of her monthly income, or $105 per month for employee-only coverage in the least-expensive eligible health plan.